 The following courses are offered as graduate level self-study modules to meet these prerequisites:

-Other Seminary courses may also apply (ask your program director)
+Other Seminary courses may also apply (ask your academic advisor).

 To be awarded the PhD degree, a candidate must satisfactorily fulfill the following requirements: